A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 Silicone

-High-quality, food-safe silicone is generally safe at room temp and frozen.
-We recommend not using silicone for cooking and baking for now, though.
+Although it’s probably fine for warm foods, it may not be great at very high temperatures.
 Although we need more data, some research suggests that certain kinds of silicone may release endocrine disrupting chemicals at high temperatures (like in the oven).
+However, current research shows that anything under ~350 degrees Fahrenheit is generally safe.

 Remember to keep all types of plastic away from the heat whenever possible, though.
 Heat speeds up the leaching process.